 The El Cortez Hotel & Casino, originally constructed in 1941, is an iconic Downtown Las Vegas cornerstone, and is the only existing casino to be placed on the National Register of Historical Places.
 The historic hotel is the longest continuously running hotel and casino in the city of Las Vegas, and has undergone numerous restorations throughout the years.

-The El Cortez partnered with The Korte Company and Design Cell Architecture to facilitate the 33,800 square foot renovation project which included the remodel of 68 guest rooms and suites, corridors on four separate floors, and the executive hallway.
+The El Cortez partnered with The Korte Company and Design Cell Architecture to facilitate the 95,865 square foot renovation project which included the remodel of 200 guest rooms and suites, corridors on 14 separate floors, as well as the executive hallway and bathroom.

 During the comprehensive, multi-phase renovation, a detailed plan was initiated to ensure the El Cortez remained fully operational with minimal disruptions for its guests and staff.
 Selective demolition throughout the rooms and corridors included the removal of plumbing fixtures, doors, carpet, crown molding and interior non-structural walls as well as limited areas of ceiling.